khushsidhu/khushsidhu.github.io/_posts/2019-03-01-projectB-week2.md

 I have not faced much difficulty until now because I have just researched about various tools of Figma and started with the designing of the prototypes.

 ## Plan for next week
 Next week I will start creating the designs using Figma.
-I would create splash screen, login and sign up screen, home and try to continue designing other pages of the application.
+I would create designs of splash screen, login and sign up screen, home and try to continue designing other pages of the application.